 Please do not send a sick child to school.
 There is no provision for children to stay indoors at recess time.
+If they have symptoms of illness, they will be sent to the office to go home.
 Please send your child's teacher a doctor's note if they are not to participate in P.E. due to health reasons.